-The electronic edge finder KT 3D enables the ability to teach positions, find the center point of a circle, or locate datum (work piece zero) by touching off on the part.
-Advantage of an electronic edge finder is that it instantly senses when contact is made with the point (even if the axis over traveled).
+The electronic edge finder KT 130 (283273-xx) enables the ability to teach positions, find the center point of a circle, or locate a datum (work piece zero) by touching off on the part.
+The advantage of an electronic edge finder is that it instantly senses when contact is made with the point (even if the axis is over traveled).